violeteye1234/Group5_COMPS350F/README.md

 ---Note: You can leave any fields empty as well. ---
 ```
   <br/> 3.3 History
 <br/> -- You can view all the animals here and have the option to delete by pressing on the delete button.
+Please only click on it **ONCE** and wait for it to load.

    <br/> 3.4 Help
 <br/> -- This page is intended to allow users to ask for help when using this interface by sending an email to the group leader.